Grid method for divergence of averages

 Then the above maximal inequality holds in every dynamical system with the same constant $C$.

 \end{thm}

-For a Lebesgue measurable subset $A$ of $\setR$, and $F\in \Sigma$, we will use the notation $T_A(F)$ to denote the set $\cup_{t\in A}T_t(F)$.
-We will say that $T_A(F)$ is disjoint if we have $T_t(F)\cap T_s(F)=\emptyset$ for all $t\neq s.$ \begin{proof} Our plan is to show that the maximal inequality \eqref{eq:max in} transfers to $\setR$.
-If we can show that, then \cref{prop:Calderon2} will finish the proof.\\ Let $\phi$ be a measurable function.
-After a small reduction, we can assume that $\gamma=1$ and $\phi$ is positive.
-It will be sufficient to show that for any fixed $P$ we have Define\\ Let $(L_n)$ be a sequence such that\\ Fix $L_n$ large enough so that it is bigger than $P$.
-Then by applying the $\setR$-action version of Rohlin tower from \autocite[theorem 1]{Lind}, we can find a set $F\subset X$, such that $T_{[0,L_n]}(F)$ is disjoint, measurable and $\mu(T_{[0,L_n]}F)>1-\eta$, where $\eta>0$ is small.
-It also has the additional property that if we define the map $\nu$ by $\nu(A):=\mu(T_A(F))$ for any Lebesgue measurable subset $A$ of $[0,L_n]$, then $\nu$ becomes a constant multiple of Lebesgue measure.\\ Define $f :X\to \setR$ as follows:\\
+For a Lebesgue measurable subset $A$ of $\setR$, and $F\in \Sigma$, we will use the notation $T^A(F)$ to denote the set $\cup_{t\in A}T^t(F)$.
+We will say that $T^A(F)$ is disjoint if we have $T^t(F)\cap T^s(F)=\emptyset$ for all $t\neq s.$ \begin{proof} We want to show that the maximal inequality \eqref{eq:max in} transfers to $\setR$.
+If we can show that, then Proposition \ref{prop:Calderon2} will finish the proof.\\ Let $\phi$ be a measurable function.
+After a standard reduction, we can assume that $\gamma=1$ and $\phi$ is positive.
+It will be sufficient to show that for any fixed $P$ we have Define Let $(L_n)$ be a sequence such that\\ Fix $L_n$ large enough so that it is bigger than $s_P$.
+Then by applying the $\setR$-action version of Rohlin tower \autocite[Theorem 1]{Lind}, we can find a set $F\subset X$, such that $T^{[0,L_n]}(F)$ is disjoint, measurable and $\mu(T^{[0,L_n]}F)>1-\eta$, where $\eta>0$ is small.
+It also has the additional property that if we define the map $\nu$ by $\nu(A):=\mu(T^A(F))$ for any Lebesgue measurable subset $A$ of $[0,L_n]$, then $\nu$ becomes a constant multiple of Lebesgue measure.\\ Define $f :X\to \setR$ as follows:

-Now we observe that for each $x\in T_{t}(F)$ with $t\in[0,L_n-s_P]$ and $N\leq P$ we have Substituting this into \cref{eq:max in}, we get Then \cref{eq:max in6} can be rewritten as\\
+Now we observe that for each $x\in T^{t}(F)$ with $t\in[0,L_n-s_P]$ and $N\leq P$ we have Substituting this into \eqref{eq:max in}, we get Then \eqref{eq:max in6} can be rewritten as\\

-Applying the change of variable formula, we can rewrite \cref{eq:rokhlin1} as
+Applying the change of variable formula, we can rewrite \eqref{eq:rokhlin1} as

-This is the desired maximal inequality on $\setR.$ Now we will invoke \cref{prop:Calderon2} to finish the proof.

-\end{proof} We need the following two lemmas to prove \cref{prop:1}. \begin{lem}[label={lem:1}]{}{}\rr Let $S$ be a finite subset of $\setR$ such that $S$ is linearly independent over $\setQ$.
+This is the desired maximal inequality on $\setR.$ Now we will invoke Proposition \ref{prop:Calderon2} to finish the proof. \end{proof} We need the following two lemmas to prove Proposition \ref{prop:1}. \begin{lem}[label={lem:1}]{}{} Let $S$ be a finite subset of $\setR$ such that $S$ is linearly independent over $\setQ$.
 Suppose ${S}= \cdot \bigcup_{q\leq Q} {S}_{q}$, be a partition of $S$ into $Q$ sets.
-Then there is a real number $r$ such that for every $q\in [Q]$, \\ where \\
+Then there is a positive integer $r$ such that for every $q\in [Q]$, where